Migration

 This article is one of the first anthropological texts dealing with the general concept of migration.
 It provides a Marxist perspective, specifically taking up world-systems theory to explain various economic and cultural phenomena that the author associates with migration.
 Available online for purchase or by subscription.

 This website provides a general starting point for information on any migration-related scientific matter.
 It furnishes a wealth of information on specific topics related to migration as well as particular areas or locations of migration.
-The site combines both qualitative and quantitative approaches.
+The site references both qualitative and quantitative approaches.

-Reed-Danahay Deborah, and Caroline Brettell, eds.
+Reed-Danahay, Deborah, and Caroline Brettell, eds.
 2008.
 Citizenship, political engagement, and belonging: Immigrants in Europe and the United States.
 New Brunswick, NJ: Rutgers Univ.
 Press.

 This volume provides a variety of case studies on the issue of migration and, specifically, the cultural implications of the arrival of migrants in many different places in the Western world.
 It specifically deals with the relations between the societies in the new homelands and migrant groups.